Mogadishu City Club

 Mogadishu City Club (نادي مدينة مقديشو) is a professional football club based in Mogadishu, Somalia.
 They play at Mogadishu Stadium, it is one of the most successful football clubs in the country.
 The club plays with Elman FC in the Mogadishu Derby.
 Formerly known as Banadir Sports Club, in 2019, the club was renamed to Mogadishu City Club.
 In 2019, Mohamed Mistri Lamjed is named the new manager of Mogadishu City Club.

 History

 Early years (1963–1990)

-Mogadishu City Club, abbreviated as MCC, is a Somalia multi-Sports club present in the Capital City of Somalia MCC, was Established in 1963-58 Years Ago, the Club which was nicknamed by Municipio Club, created by the highly motivated young sports players composed of boys and girls playing all types of Sports, by the Support of the Mayor of Mogadishu Capital City in 1963, The Mayor of Mogadishu Capital City Council in 1963 give a title that was named Mogadishu Club, The club consisted 9 of Sports teams: Football team, Basketball team, Handball team, Table tennis team, tennis team, Volleyball team, Swimming Team, Athletic team, Cycle team.
+Mogadishu City Club, abbreviated as MCC, is a Somalia multi-Sports club present in the Capital City of Somalia MCC.
+Established in 1963-58 Years Ago, the Club which was nicknamed by Municipio Club, created by the highly motivated young sports players composed of boys and girls playing all types of Sports, by the Support of the Mayor of Mogadishu Capital City in 1963, The Mayor of Mogadishu Capital City Council in 1963 give a title that was named Mogadishu Club, The club consisted 9 of Sports teams: Football team, Basketball team, Handball team, Table tennis team, tennis team, Volleyball team, Swimming Team, Athletic team, Cycle team.